anycable/anycable/docs/jwt_identification.md

-# JWT identification
+# JWT authentication

 AnyCable provides support for [JWT][jwt]-based authentication and identification.

-You can pass a properly structured token along the connection request to authorize the connection and set up _identifiers_ (in terms of Action Cable).
+We use the term "identification", because you can also pass a properly structured information as a part of the token to not only authentication the connection but also set up _identifiers_ (in terms of Action Cable).
 This approach brings the following benefits:

 - **Performance**.
 No RPC call is required during the connection initiation, since we already have identification information.
 Thus, less load on the RPC server, much faster connection time (at least, 2x faster).
 - **Usability**.
 Universal way of dealing with credentials (no need to deal with cookies for web and whatever else for mobile apps).